orieken/reimagined-octo-train/test-utils/README.md

 - Extracts failure screenshots from Cucumber embeddings
 - Supports multiple output formats (JSON, Pretty Text, Minimal)
 - Automatically finds the latest report in a directory
+- Posts reports to an API endpoint for integration with other systems
 - Configurable via command line arguments, environment variables, or config file

 ## Installation